HerzogElias/DSO-Portfolio/docs/projects/conduit-deployment.md

     - [Description Fullstack Project](#description-fullstack-project)
     - [Stop Docker Container](#stop-docker-container)
     - [Delete Docker Container](#delete-docker-container)
 ## Introduction
-This is a Readme Description of our Conduit Project.The Conduit is a Clone of The Conduit is a Clone of [Medium.com](https://medium.com/)
+This is a README description of our Conduit Project.
+The Conduit is a clone of [Medium.com](https://medium.com/)
 ## Prerequisites
 - Docker
 - Docker Compose
 ## Quickstart
 1. Clone the following Git Repository:
 ```bash
 git clone git@github.com:HerzogElias/conduit-fullstack.git
 ```

-2. Navigate to the Correct Direcotry:
+2. Navigate to the correct directory:
 ```bash
 cd conduit-fullstack
 ```

-3. Clone all Submodules
+3. Clone all submodules
 ```bash
 git submodule update --init --recursive
 ```

-4. Copy your Backend Environement file.
+4. Copy your backend environment file.
-Naviagte:
+Navigate:
 ```bash
 cd backend
 ```

-Copy the File:
+Copy the file:
 ```bash
 cp example.env .env
 ```

-Navigate Back to Root:
+Navigate back to root:
 ```bash
 cd ..
 ```
 5. Start Docker Compose
 ```bash
 docker compose up --build
 ```
 ## Usage
 ### CI/CD Pipeline
-This Project are using a CI and CD Pipeline with Github Actions.
+This project is using a CI and CD pipeline with Github Actions.
 Trigger:
-- Automaticly Run on every Push on Main/Default Branch.
+- Automatically runs on every push to Main/Default branch.
-- Manuell Run on Main/Default Brnach aviable.
+- Manual run on Main/Default branch available.

 Description:
-This Pipeline loggin to your V-Server.
-After login, thie Pipeline run a docker compose build.
+This pipeline logs in to your VServer.
+After login, the pipeline runs a docker compose build.

 Secret Keys:
-For Use the CI/CD Pipeline on your own Cloned Repository,you need the following Secret Keys on your Github Repo Settings:
+To use the CI/CD pipeline on your own cloned repository, you need the following secret keys in your Github Repo Settings:
 ```bash
       SERVER_IP
       SERVER_PORT